Cholesterol and Diabetes

 - High-density-lipoprotein (HDL) cholesterol = "good" cholesterol

 With HDL-C, higher levels are associated with a lower risk for CVD.
 Low HDL cholesterol puts you at higher risk for heart disease.
 People with high blood triglycerides usually also have lower HDL cholesterol.
-Genetic factors, type 2 diabetes, and certain drugs, such as beta-blockers and anabolic steroids, also lower HDL cholesterol levels.
+Genetic factors, Type 2 diabetes and certain drugs, such as beta-blockers and anabolic steroids, also lower HDL cholesterol levels.
 Smoking, being overweight and being sedentary can all contribute to lower HDL cholesterol.

-Triglyceride is the most common type of fat in the body.
+Triglycerides are the most common type of fat in the body.
 Normal triglyceride levels vary by age and sex.
 A high triglyceride level combined with low HDL cholesterol or high LDL cholesterol is associated with atherosclerosis, the buildup of fatty deposits in artery walls that increases the risk for heart attack, peripheral artery disease (PAD) and stroke.

 How does diabetes affect cholesterol?

-Studies show a link between insulin resistance, which is a precursor to type 2 diabetes, and diabetic dyslipidemia, atherosclerosis and blood vessel disease.
+Studies show a link between insulin resistance, which is a precursor to Type 2 diabetes, and diabetic dyslipidemia, atherosclerosis and blood vessel disease.
 These conditions can develop even before diabetes is diagnosed.